GaveenNayanjith/Cypress_iFrame_Handling_w3Demo/README.md

    IDE-provided console or the command prompt)
 	 - "npm install cypress"
 	 - "npx run cypress"
  - After opening the Cypress Console you can run the test with it.
-Please use Component Testing from the test Launchpad.
+You can remove comments from either scenario while the other is still commented on and experience the differences in those 2 scenarios.